Internet-Draft The GNUnet communicators August 2024

 +-----+-----+-----+-----+-----+-----+-----+-----+

-Figure 4: The binary representation of the UDP Box.
+Figure 4: The binary representation of the UDP Box message.

 KEY ID